 Hard disk drives consist of one or more magnetically sensitive platters, an actuator arm with a read/write head on it for each platter, and a motor to spin the platters and move the arms.
 There is also an I/O controller and firmware that tells the hardware what to do and communicates with the rest of the system.

 Each platter is organized into concentric circles, called tracks.
 Tracks are divided into logical units called sectors.
 Each track and sector number results in a unique address that can be used to organize and locate data.
 Data is written to the nearest available area.
 There is an algorithm that processes the data before it’s written, allowing the firmware to detect and correct errors.

 The platters spin at preset speeds (4200 rpm to 7200 rpm for consumer computers), those speeds correlate to read/write rates.
 The higher the preset speed, the faster a hard drive will be able to read and write data.

 What is SSD [Solid State Drive]?

-SSD stands for solid state drive, based on a microchip, this is very fast and secure drive.
-These storage devices invented in the 1970s but these drives are comparatively expensive.
-When it invented, some of the companies use SSD as a RAM which is used for quick access for temporary use.
+SSD stands for solid-state drive, based on a microchip, this is a very fast and secure drive.
+These storage devices were invented in the 1970s but these drives are comparatively expensive.
+When it was invented, some of the companies use SSD as RAM which is used for quick access for temporary use.
 But when SSD size is an increase, the companies sell it as permanent storage drives.
 Nowadays SSD competes for HDD on each and every function.